pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 -->
   We could choose, instead, to continually extend existing Kubelet managers.
 This is already complicated and becomes more so as users want more and more specialty use cases.
-Additionally, chip companies are coming up with increasingly complicatde architecture and the community will not want to spend time and resources supporting odd changes particular for particular chipsets.
+Additionally, chip companies are coming up with increasingly complicated architecture and the community will not want to spend time and resources supporting odd changes particular for particular chipsets.
 Rather, we should choose to reduce complexity within the Kubelet over time.